 What you’ll find: Groot, Guardians of the Galaxy, Marvel, Avengers, superheros

-Night Night, Groot is an adorably illustrated story featuring a lullaby for Groot, with interruptions from Rocket Racoon who makes him relive the days adventures, including hanging out with more famous Marvel superheros!
-While a great idea, the switching back-and-forth from the lullaby and Rocket Racoon talking are more confusing than necessary.
+Night Night, Groot is an adorably illustrated story featuring a lullaby for Groot, with interruptions from Rocket Raccoon who makes him relive the days adventures, including hanging out with more famous Marvel superheros!
+While a great idea, the switching back-and-forth from the lullaby and Rocket Raccoon talking are more confusing than necessary.
 As mentioned, the illustrations are beautiful, and the fact that the main Marvel characters made cameos is fantastic!
 A child recognizing their favorite superheros would love this picture book!

 The great news is, this doesn’t feel like one of the normal superhero kids books, where they slap together a couple sentences and graphics and sell it for the sake of money.
 There is definitely an adventure to this, though it ultimately misses a moral unfortunately.
 Still, for younger children the pictures and favorite characters are enough.
 And for those not a fan of the duo stories happening simultaneously, I recommend reading Rocket Raccoon’s adventure recap first, and then the lullaby on a second pass through!